nathangero/fern-graphql/README.md

 I setup React with the `npm create vite@latest` command.
 After typing in a project name, I selected `React` for my framework, and finally I chose `JavaScript` (**not** JavaScript + SWC in my case).

+talk about packages I used

 ### Connect to Firebase

+Going to firebase website

 ### Deploy to Firebase Hosting

+after creating a firebase project, follow the instructions to add a website

 ### Setup Firebase Function with GraphQL

+show file structure.

+apollo website help and youtube video.

+break down Resolver class

 ### Connect React to GraphQL

+Using `@apollo/client` package for gql hooks

+Setting the firebase function url to the apollo client uri

 ## Learning Points